jamesdcheney0/terraform-aws-apache-example/README.md

 ```

 # Notes
-To initialize this as a module, cd INTO the `terraform-aws-apache-example` directory THEN init the git repo
+- To initialize this as a module, cd INTO the `terraform-aws-apache-example` directory THEN init the git repo

+- Terraform registry requires tags for modules.
+Provide tags by being in the git directory, and `git tag <major-version>.<minor-version>.<patch>` then `git puss --tags`.
+To initialize this directory, I ran `git tag 1.0.0 && git push --tags`